ahmad-saad/TestKeyIssue/ReadMe.md

-To start the test execute the following CLI command:
+To start the test install the plugin in /custom/plugins/TestKeyIssue and execute the following CLI command:
 **php bin/console testcommand**

 Causes the following Exception: